Understanding Home Inspection Costs in BC

 Forgoing an inspection may put you at the risk of unexpected repair or renovation costs that you would have preferred to avoid.
 Typically, a home inspection helps avoid obvious and significant repair costs.
 However, as noted above, your inspector may miss out on an issue facing your new home.

-Outside of the general reasons for a home inspection, your home insurance company may also require an inspection as part of purchasing a policy.
+Outside of the general reasons to pay for a home inspection, your home insurance company may also require an inspection as part of purchasing a policy.
 For example, some companies may require a WETT (Wood Energy Technical Transfer) inspection if you have a fireplace.
 An ironic name given that the focus is on something not wet at all!

 What do I do With my Home Inspection Report?